 1 hour, color, SD; produced/directed and hosted by Eve A. Ma.
 In English.

-AVAILABLE FOR PURCHASE IN OCTOBER OR NOVEMBER 2018; THANKS FOR YOUR PATIENCE.
+AVAILABLE FOR PURCHASE IN EARLY 2019; THANKS FOR YOUR PATIENCE.

 To a great extent, the United States is a country of immigrants and their descendants, so it was only fitting for us to create a documentary based on the immigrant experience.
 Star Francisco Pérez left his native Spain with his mother, sister and cousin when he was a child of six or seven, part of an immigration that brought thousands of country folk from Spain and Portugal to Hawaii, under contract to work as farm laborers on the sugar cane and pineapple plantations.
 Many of these people later settled in Northern California.